 And it even had some semblance of a backseat…you know, for the golf clubs.

 Fast forward a few days.

 During the first half of the trip we played some unbelievable golf courses:

-And even stayed in a hotel room that had it’s own private fire pit.
+And even stayed in a hotel room at the Ritz Carlton Half Moon Bay that had it’s own private fire pit.